architest/pymeeus/README.md

 pip3 install --user pymeeus
 ```

-If you have PyMeeus already installed, but want to update to the latest version:
+If you have PyMeeus already installed, but want to upgrade to the latest version:

 ```sh
 pip3 install -U pymeeus